-Prerequisite(s): Advanced standing in biology and instructor's content.
-BIOL 262, 308, 360 and/or 382 strongly recommended.
-GENV 372, 373 Internship/Practicum (3 sem. hrs. each) This internship course gives students an opportunity to apply the knowledge and skills acquired in the classroom to a real world work environment.
+Prerequisite(s): Advanced standing in biology and instructor's consent.

+Recommended: BIOL 262, 308, 360 and/or 382.

+GENV 372, 373 Field Placement/Practicum (3, 3 sem. hrs.)
+This field placement course gives students an opportunity to apply the knowledge and skills acquired in the classroom to a real-world work environment.
 The course is an efficient way to hone students' practical skills in spatial information science (SIS) and analysis within the realms of geography, environmental science, and/or geographic information systems (GIS) helping them gain valuable work experience by learning new skills, gaining new perspectives in integrating SIS, exploring the SIS work environment, and networking with the experts in this field.
 This practicum is offered as a tripartite arrangement that includes: the student, the University's course instructor/program coordinator, and the approved practicum supervisor in a reputable government department, business, or non-profit/non-governmental organization.
-NB: Pass/Fail course.
-See geography and environment coordinator/department chair.
-Prerequisite(s): Third year standing with a minimum of 9 sem. hrs. of geography and environment including two of GENV 111, 121, 131, 212, 282 or instructor's consent.
-GENV 374, 375 Environmental Studies Internship (3 sem. hrs. each) This internship/practicum course gives students an opportunity to apply the knowledge and skills acquired in the classroom to a real-world work environment.
+Prerequisite(s): Third-year standing with a minimum of 9 sem. hrs. of geography and environment including two of GENV 111, 121, 131, 212, 282, or instructor's consent.
+GENV 374, 375 Environmental Studies Field Placement (3, 3 sem. hrs.)
+This field placement course gives students an opportunity to apply the knowledge and skills acquired in the classroom to a real-world work environment.
 The course is an efficient way to hone students' practical skills in scientific and social scientific analysis within the realm of environmental science/studies helping them gain valuable work experience by learning new skills, gaining new perspectives in areas such as environmental assessment and ecological analyses, and networking with the experts in this field.
-This practicum is offered as a tripartite arrangement that includes the student, the University's course instructor/program coordinator, and the approved practicum supervisor in a reputable government department, business, or nonprofit/non-governmental organization.
-Prerequisite(s): Third year standing with a minimum of 9 sem. hrs. towards an GENV degree including two of BIOL 113, CHEM 101 or 111, GENV 121 and GENV 131 or instructor's consent.
-(3-0 or 3-0) GENV 382 Applied Geographic Information Systems (3 sem. hrs.)
+This practicum is offered as a tripartite arrangement that includes the student, the University's course instructor/program coordinator, and the approved practicum supervisor in a reputable government department, business, or non-profit/non-governmental organization.
+Prerequisite(s): Third-year standing with a minimum of 9 sem. hrs. towards an GENV degree including two of BIOL 113, CHEM 101 or 111, GENV 121, and GENV 131; or instructor's consent.
+(3-0) GENV 382 Applied Geographic Information Systems (3 sem. hrs.)
 This course focuses on the utility of Geographic Information Systems in problem solving and decision-making in real world settings.
 Students are expected to complete a major term project in consultation with the instructor.
 NB: Offered every other year.